rooch-network/rooch/crates/rooch-da/README.md

 1. user submits tx to sequencer
 2. sequencer buffers transactions to a batch for lower average latency & gas cost
-3. sequencer puts batch to DA server
+3. sequencer puts batch to DA server with signature
 4. verifier get batch from DA server by:
     1. pull DA stream from DA server (after booking)
     2. get batch from DA server by batch hash/block number
     3. get segments from DA backend (after being submitted to DA backend)
+5. verifier verifies batch

 ## Roles